Phyllida Barlow: dock at Tate Britain

 Indeed, “visitors are encouraged to negotiate their own path through the work, looking up, down, across and around a network of components that hang from the wooden structures or rest on the floor”, making for an unusually interactive experience.
 One feels in awe and a little wary of the industrial size and sense of one’s surroundings, while being aware of the reality of its flimsiness.
 It is a little surreal as well as fantastic.

-Phyllida Barlow: dock is at Tate Britain until 29th October 2014, for further information visit here.
+Phyllida Barlow: dock is at Tate Britain until 29th October 2014.
+For further information or to book visit the gallery’s website here.